SoftwareAG/c8y-docs/content/release-10-5-0/platform-devices-10-5-0-bundle/improvements.md

 The application in the app switcher which was previously called “Apama-epl” is now called “Apama EPL Apps”.

-The sample applications that were previously accessible from <em>Miscellaneous sample applications</em> in the <em>Streaming analytics guide</em> are now available directly from the Apama EPL Apps application.
+The sample applications that were previously accessible from [Miscellaneous sample applications](https://cumulocity.com/guides/10.5.0/apama/examples/#misc-applications) in the *Streaming Analytics guide* are now available directly from the Apama EPL Apps application.

 ### Apama Analytics Builder